 Go on a boat trip

-Santorini has plenty of boat tours on offer, most of which take you to the same places.
+Santorini has plenty of catamaran tours on offer, most of which take you to the same places.
 These locations typically include Red Beach, Black Mountain, and the opportunity to swim in hot springs.
 Most of the boat trips also include a sunset option that includes a cooked dinner on board, beverages, and another spectacular sunset view.
 It’s a lovely way to spend the rest of the day relaxing after your morning hike, whilst still seeing more of Santorini!

 Weekend Guide to Santorini – Day Three